TrivadisPF/platys-modern-data-platform/cookbooks/iot-and-kafka/README.md

 docker run trivadis/iot-simulator -dt KAFKA -u ${PUBLIC_IP}:9092 -cl https://raw.githubusercontent.com/gschmutz/IotSimulator/master/config/sensor-reading-sample.json
 ```

-3. run docker container as part of the platform by adding it to  `docker-compose.override.yml`:
+3. run docker container as part of the platform by adding it to  `docker-compose.override.yml` and then run a `docker-compose up -d iot-simulator`

   ```
   version: "3.0"